 The financial impact of a completed opportunity for improvement can be one of the easiest results to measure.
 If you’ve been using the right continuous improvement software solution to organize your improvement initiatives, it should be fairly straightforward to determine the cost of improvement compared to the post-improvement increase in revenue or decrease in expense divided by the amount that was spent to implement the idea.

 There are several ways to determine if continuous improvement has had a positive impact on the quality of products and services.
 The number of defects identified before the product reaches the customer is one important metric.
 Others include the number of product returns, complaints, and requests for replacement parts.
-Increasing product quality is hugely important to successful businesses; they recognize that superior products and services is how to increase sales, create customer loyalty, and increase the pride felt by their employees.
+Increasing product quality is hugely important to successful businesses; they recognize that superior products and services are how to increase sales, create customer loyalty, and increase the pride felt by their employees.

 There are also aspects of quality that are harder to measure in the short term, such as how well your product or service meets the needs of customers or, better yet, delights them.
 There should be a positive long-term effect in terms of sales and customer loyalty, but it can be difficult, if not impossible, to know how much a particular improvement contributed to that success.

 Often, the result of an improvement is a shorter time to market or a more efficient process that makes it possible for each person or resource to do more.
 Efficiency is the name of the game where time savings are concerned.
 It can be measured in increased output from any part of a process, given the same amount of time in the day or week.
-We refer to this as "soft savings," because while it doesn't directly result in an increase in revenue or a cost savings, it does free up employees' time so that they can do other value added activities, thus saving the organization money in the long run.
+We refer to this as "soft savings" because while it doesn't directly result in an increase in revenue or cost savings, it does free up employees' time so that they can do other value-added activities, thus saving the organization money in the long run.

 Beyond any "soft savings," there are situations where time saved for employees leads to reduced amounts of overtime, which is a cost reduction that directly impacts the bottom line.